HomeCord/homecord-docs/info/blocklist.md

 > This is also the default Permission requirement needed to be able to use the `/block`, `/unblock`, and `/blocklist` Commands mentioned on this page.

 > [!NOTE]
-> If you have any Bot logging Channels in your Server, and want to help HomeCord, you can revoke the "`View Channel`" Permission from the HomeCord Bot in your Bot logging Channels.
+> If you have any Server App logging Channels in your Server, and want to help HomeCord, you can revoke the "`View Channel`" Permission from the HomeCord Server App in your logging Channels.
 >
-> This won't stop your Moderators & Admins from manually featuring those Bot logs, but it *does* help massively reduce the amount of Message API events HomeCord receives!
+> This won't stop your Moderators & Admins from manually featuring those logs, but it *does* help massively reduce the amount of Message API events HomeCord receives!

 ---